Hard Drive Grinding?

 Why Grinding Is the Most Severe Hard Drive Symptom

-In a healthy hard drive, the read/write heads float micrometers above the spinning platters on a cushion of air.
+In a healthy hard drive, the read/write heads float just nanometers above the spinning platters on a cushion of air.
 When you hear grinding:

-- !Magnetic coating is being scraped off — Your data literally being removed from the platters
+- !Magnetic coating is being scraped off; your data is being removed from the platters

 Our Austin lab operates on a transparency-first model.
 We use industry-standard recovery tools, including PC-3000 and DeepSpar, combined with strict environmental controls to make sure your hard drive is handled safely and properly.
 This approach allows us to serve clients nationwide with consistent technical standards.